Port of Tilbury: Docks expansion

 In 1909 Tilbury, along with the upstream docks, became part of the newly established Port of London Authority (PLA).

 In 1921, and again in 1929, the PLA carried out major improvements.
 These included a new lock 1000 ft long and 110 ft wide, linking the docks directly to the Thames to the west at Northfleet Hope, and a third dry dock, 752 ft long and 110 ft wide.
 These works were carried out by Sir Robert McAlpine.

 During the 1960s, at the time when the upstream docks were closing, the PLA further extended the Tilbury dock facilities.
 Between 1963 and 1966 a huge fourth branch dock, running north from Main Dock for nearly 1 mi, was constructed.
 The tidal basin was closed and eventually filled in.
 In 1969 a £6 million riverside grain terminal on Northfleet Hope was brought into use.

 The PLA funded a new £30 million container port which opened in 1967.
 Labour issues prevented full service from starting until April 1970, although United States Lines reached an agreement with the union to begin service in 1968.

 Near the Dockmaster's office, on New Lock, is a memorial to Captain Peter de Neumann, GM, who was killed there in an accident on 16 September 1972.
-In 1978, a deep water riverside berth was opened for large container ships on reclaimed land at Northfleet Hope.
+In 1978, a deepwater riverside berth was opened for large container ships on reclaimed land at Northfleet Hope.

 In 1992 the port was privatised and became part of the Forth Ports organisation, the PLA retaining the role of managing the tidal Thames.

-Rolf Harris visited the Docks in 2004 during a TV episode of Rolf on Art, when he recreated J. M. W. Turner's famous painting The Fighting Temeraire.
+Rolf Harris visited the docks in 2004 during a TV episode of Rolf on Art, when he recreated J. M. W. Turner's famous painting The Fighting Temeraire.

-On 25 January 2012 Otter Ports Holdings Ltd, owner of Forth Ports, acquired from DP World Limited ("DP World") and Associated British Ports Ltd ("AB Ports") the 67% ownership of Tilbury Container Services Ltd ("TCS") not already owned by Forth Ports in a cash transaction.
-Forth Ports had been a one third shareholder in TCS since 1998 along with partners DP World and AB Ports.
+On 25 January 2012, Otter Ports Holdings, owner of Forth Ports, acquired from DP World and Associated British Ports the 67% ownership of Tilbury Container Services (TCS) not already owned by Forth Ports in a cash transaction.
+Forth Ports had been a one third shareholder in TCS since 1998 along with partners DP World and Associated British Ports.
 TCS is located within the Port of Tilbury, which is wholly owned by Forth Ports.

 In October 2019, 39 people were found dead in a truck at nearby Grays.
 The truck was moved to the Port of Tilbury the next day, so that more investigations could be undertaken.
 After that, the bodies were moved to Broomfield Hospital.

-Port of Tilbury recently announced a joint development with Tarmac, a partnership which will see the UK's largest construction materials aggregates terminal (CMAT) built on a 152-acre site.
+Port of Tilbury recently announced a joint development with Tarmac, a partnership which will see the UK's largest construction materials aggregates terminal (CMAT) built on a 152 acre site.
 The joint development of the CMAT is expected to see most operations established by the end of 2020.